 What is on your list?

-The final building block to analyze, the cost structure is closely influenced by key activities, resources, and channels: What are the most important costs inherent in our business model?
+The final building block to analyse, the cost structure is closely influenced by key activities, resources, and channels: What are the most important costs inherent in our business model?

 Which Key Resources are most expensive?
 Which Key Activities are most expensive?